brandchat/api-documentation/signature.md

 $signature = hash_hmac_file('sha1', $filename, $key);
 ```

+### Important note about case sensitivity

+Signatures in requests *to* BrandChat will be compared case insensitively.

+*However*, it's important to note that the signatures that BrandChat includes in calls to your webhook will use **lowercase** hex digits (hexits).
+Some HMAC libraries (especially on Windows) seem to generate uppercase hexits.
+So please ensure that when verifying the signature, you do so in a case-insensitive manner (or convert the reference and calculated signatures to a known case before comparing them).

 ## Sending the signature

 When making requests *to* BrandChat, you need to send the signature in the `X-Chat-Signature` header.